Greg Stafford (game designer)

-Francis Gregory Stafford (February 9, 1948 – October 10, 2018), usually known as Greg Stafford, was an American game designer, publisher, and practitioner of shamanism.
+Francis Gregory Stafford (February 9, 1948 – October 10, 2018) was an American game designer, publisher, and practitioner of shamanism.

 Stafford is most famous as the creator of the fantasy world of Glorantha, but he was also a prolific games designer.
 He was designer of Pendragon, he was co-designer of the RuneQuest, Ghostbusters, Prince Valiant and HeroQuest role-playing systems, founder of the role-playing game companies Chaosium and Issaries, designer of the White Bear and Red Moon, Nomad Gods, King Arthur's Knights and Elric board games, and co-designer of the King of Dragon Pass computer game.

 Gaming industry career

 1970s: Chaosium

-Greg Stafford began wargaming after picking up a copy of U-Boat by Avalon Hill, and in 1966 as a freshman at Beloit College he started writing about the fantasy world of Glorantha.
-After rejection from a publisher, Stafford created White Bear and Red Moon set in Glorantha, and after three different companies were unable to publish the game he created Chaosium.
-He derived the name partly from his home, which was near the Oakland Coliseum, and combining "coliseum" with "chaos."
+Greg Stafford began wargaming with U-Boat by Avalon Hill, and in 1966 as a freshman at Beloit College he began to create the fantasy world of Glorantha.
+After rejection from a publisher, Stafford created White Bear and Red Moon set in Glorantha, and after three different companies were unable to publish the game, he founded Chaosium.
+He took part of the name from his home, being near the Oakland Coliseum, and the other part of the name from "chaos."

-White Bear and Red Moon (1975) was Chaosium's first published game, and was also Stafford's first professional game.
-Stafford designed the board game Nomad Gods.
-Stafford also designed the wargames Elric (1977) and King Arthur's Knights (1978).
+White Bear and Red Moon (1975) became the first game published by Chaosium, and was also Stafford's first professional game.
+He designed the board game Nomad Gods.
+He also designed the wargames Elric (1977) and King Arthur's Knights (1978).

-Stafford wanted the world of Glorantha to be part of an original role-playing game; this ultimately resulted in Steve Perrin's RuneQuest (1978), which was set in Glorantha.
+Stafford wanted the world of Glorantha to be part of an original role-playing game; this ultimately resulted in RuneQuest (1978) by Steve Perrin, which was set in Glorantha.

 Stafford and Lynn Willis simplified the RuneQuest rules into the 16-page Basic Role-Playing (1980).
 He designed the miniatures game Merlin.
-Stafford considers his Arthurian chivalric role-playing game King Arthur Pendragon (1985) his masterpiece.
+Stafford considered his Arthurian chivalric role-playing game King Arthur Pendragon (1985) his masterpiece.
 He co-designed the Ghostbusters role-playing game (1986).

-Stafford designed the Prince Valiant roleplaying game (1989), which featured a strong storytelling basis and other innovations.
-Stafford decided to produce a fiction line for Call of Cthulhu after he realized that many Lovecraft fans of the early 1990s had never actually read Lovecraft's fiction but were only familiar with him through Call of Cthulhu.
+Stafford designed the Prince Valiant roleplaying game (1989), which featured a basis in storytelling along with other innovations.
+He decided to produce a fiction line for Call of Cthulhu after he realized that many Lovecraft fans in the early 1990s had never actually read any fiction by Lovecraft but were only familiar with him through the Call of Cthulhu game.
 Stafford co-designed the computer game King of Dragon Pass (1999).

 1998–2000s: Issaries

 Stafford left Chaosium in 1998, taking all of the rights for Glorantha, and founded the game company Issaries.

-Stafford approached Robin Laws to create a new game based on Glorantha, which became known as Hero Wars, published in 2000 as the first fully professional product for Issaries.
-Stafford published the second edition in 2003 under the name he always wanted HeroQuest, as Milton Bradley's trademark on the name had lapsed.
-Stafford moved to Mexico in 2004, bringing production from Issaries to an end.
+Stafford asked Robin Laws to design a new role-playing game based on Glorantha, which became known as Hero Wars, published in 2000 as the first fully professional product for Issaries.
+Stafford published the second edition of Hero Wars in 2003 using the name he preferred HeroQuest, as Milton Bradley allowed the trademark on the name to lapse.
+Stafford moved to Mexico in 2004, so production from Issaries ended at that time.